Chair for Processing of Composite Materials

 Composite materials form an excellent basis for implementing lightweight solutions and can thus contribute to the conservation of resources.
 The sensible use of composite materials therefore represents a key to the future-oriented and sustainable development of our society.
-This is the vision to which the staff of the Chair are committed and to which they want to make valuable contributions through their personal commitment.
+This is the vision to which the staff of the Institute are committed and to which they want to make valuable contributions through their personal commitment.

 Our mission